polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 It is important to understand the computational resources required to execute different functions—including runtime functions like `on_initialize` and `verify_unsigned`—to keep the runtime safe and to enable the runtime to include or exclude transactions based on the resources available.

 The ability to include or exclude transactions based on available resources ensures that the runtime can continue to produce and import block without service interruptions.
-For example, if you have a function call that requires particularly intensive computation, executing the call might exceed the maximum time allowed for producing or importing block, disrupting the block handling process or stopping blockchain progress altogether.
+For example, if you have a function call that requires particularly intensive computation, executing the call might exceed the maximum time allowed for producing or importing a block, disrupting the block handling process or stopping blockchain progress altogether.
 Benchmarking helps you validate that the execution time required for different functions is within reasonable boundaries.

 Similarly, a malicious user might attempt to disrupt network service by repeatedly executing a function call that requires intensive computation or that doesn't accurately reflect the computation it requires.